Woven Art & Beyond LLC

 - Origin: USA Made

-The woven designs of Debra and Robyn Sparrow integrate the rich history and culture of the Musqueam people.
-The River Ripples cotton tapestry connects them once more to the waters of the Fraser River, which are so much a part of Musqueam heritage.
+These woven designs integrate the rich history and culture of the Musqueam people.
 An ideal way to celebrate any trip to the North West is with an item that is unique to this region and carries much significance in the native community.

 About The Artist:

 The Sparrow Sisters have been continually inspired by their ancestors’ strength, creativity and intelligence.
 Debra and Robyn Sparrow have been creating Salish weavings for over 20 years.
 Debra is a self-taught Musqueam designer who was born and raised on the Musqueam Reserve.
 She integrates her peoples’ history into her art and design work.
 It is Debra’s hope to educate others about the beauty and integrity of her people’s history through her art.